dcochs3/DualSlalomBracketCreator/README.md

 The Oracle installation instructions for this verison can be found here: https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html

 # Compiling
-javac DualSlalom.java
+In the command line, navigate to the directory (using the command cd -- Google it) with the DualSlalomBracketCreator files.
+Once there, run the compile command: javac DualSlalom.java

+If successful, no text should be outputted.
+A .class file should have been generated in your directory.

 # Running
-java DualSlalom QualifyingTimes.csv
+After successful compilation, in the command line, make sure you are in the directory with the DualSlalomBracketCreator files.
+Once there, run the command below and follow the prompts. java DualSlalom QualifyingTimes.csv

 The above command is an example of how to run the program with a .csv file.
+If you name your .csv file differently than this example, substitute the example file name for your file name.

 In this repository, you will find a file called "QualifyingTimes.csv".
 Input files must be formatted according to this file in order for the program to function as expected.
 This file must not contain any duplicate qualification times within the same category.
 If there is a tie in qualifying times within the same category, make the riders race again before running this program.